 Referrals are an excellent way to find candidates if you can get them.
 But you can also tap into new and diverse talent pools by expanding your strategy to include nontraditional sourcing methods.
 Sourcing from online communities, expanding your social media presence to platforms like TikTok, and hosting webinars are just a few ideas to reach more candidates.

 Create and promote a strong employer brand

 An employer brand describes a company’s reputation as a place to work.
-Healthy employer brands are cultivated by team members at all levels who don’t hesitate to talk about why they love their jobs and their employers.
+Healthy employer brands are cultivated by team members at all levels who don’t hesitate to discuss why they love their jobs and employers.
 In the financial services industry, which is stereotypically unexciting and conservative, it is effective to differentiate your employer brand by showing you are anything but boring – while maintaining professionalism, of course.

 The Motley Fool is a prime example.
 Striving to break free of its industry’s buttoned-up image, this financial services firm allows employees (also known as “Fools”) to choose their own job titles.
 On a new recruit’s first day, he or she experiences “Foolientation,” which includes pushing the “New Fool Cart” loaded with beer and food around the office.
-This is one aspect of introducing new employees to the company culture, and it is common for new hires to happily post details on their social media pages.
+This is one aspect of introducing new employees to the company culture, and it is common for new hires to post details on their social media pages happily.

 Emphasize social media

 In addition to the aforementioned examples from The Motley Fool, your company can stand out by advertising open positions on social media and incorporating video interviews with team members in the same roles.
 These interviews offer a glimpse into the company culture and a “day in the life.”